Erwin van de Looi: Netherlands U21

 On 21 May 2018, Van de Looi was announced as the new manager of the Netherlands national under-21 football team, signing a contract until the end of 2020 with the contract automatically being extended until the summer of 2021 if the Netherlands qualifies for the 2021 UEFA European Under-21 Championship.
 Van de Looi took over after Art Langeler, who moved to the position of Director of Football Development for the KNVB.
 In August 2020, Van de Looi was temporarily added to the staff of the Netherlands national team.
 The U21 would be temporarily coached by Marcel Groninger, his assistant.

+Heracles Almelo

+On 21 December 2023, Heracles Almelo appointed Van de Looi as the new head coach, replacing John Lammers.
+He left the club at the end of the 2024–25 season, after opting not to renew his contract.